IDunion/OpenIDIDComm/README.md

 - **Batch Credential Endpoint**: optional endpoint for the issuance of multiple credentials at once
 - **Deferred Credential Endpoint**: optional endpoint for the deferred issuance of credentials

 A brief description of the OID4VCI workflow shows how the protocol works: For each credential, the Wallet sends one Credential Request to the Credential Endpoint.
 This request is a POST request specifying the `format`, the `proof`, the `credential_identifier` and `credential_response_encryption` in its body.
-Each issuance can be further described using the following characteristics:

-- **Authorization Code Flow vs. Pre-Authorized Code Flow**:  issuer uses end-user authentication at the Authorization endpoint vs. issuer uses out-of-band mechanisms outside of the flow
-- **Same-device vs. Cross-device Credential Offer**: offer is received from the same device the wallet is installed on vs. offer is communicated to wallet
-- **Wallet initiated vs. Issuer initiated**: request is sent to the issuer directly from the wallet vs. request is sent to the issuer after communication with the issuer
-- **Immediate vs. Deferred**: credential is directly issued vs. credential is issued after time

 #### OID4VP